Brianland

 great piano —> orchestral score (by Jonny Greenwood)

-1:39 – French 75 meeting, with Larado (Wood Harris), Deandra (Regina Hall), Junglepussy (Shayna McHayle, aka in her music life as Junglepussy, or JP for short), and Howard Sommerville (Paul Grimstad) gathered around
+1:39 – French 75 meeting, with Larado (Wood Harris), Deandra (Regina Hall), Junglepussy (Shayna McHayle, aka in her music career as Junglepussy, or JP for short), and Howard Sommerville (Paul Grimstad) gathered around

 2:48 – Mae West (Alana Haim) gives Pat a walkie-talkie

-2:55 – nighttime – Pat scrambling thru in weeds at border wall – French 75 sneaking across field including Tallyrand (Dijon Duenas)
+2:55 – nighttime – Pat scrambling thru weeds at border wall – French 75, including Talleyrand (Dijon Duenas), sneaking across field

-3:15 – revolutionaries sneak up on guard outside gate
+3:15 – revolutionaries sneak up on guard outside gate, subdue him

-3:49 – semi trailer backed up to fill with freed immigrants
+3:49 – semi trailer is backed up to fill with freed immigrants

-3:55 – Tallyrand closeup as the armed revolutionaries wake up the sleeping soldiers
+3:55 – Talleyrand closeup as the armed revolutionaries wake up the sleeping soldiers

 3:58 – Pat planting explosive in ground